From the President

 Julius A. argued that the health system as designed was unsustainable, that society needed to focus on keeping people healthy and alter the way doctors and nurses are trained to ensure they function as coordinated teams.
 He posed questions about what a hospital is and who it serves; he asked whether there are alternatives that work better; and he advocated that we embrace alternative medicine and mental health as parts of a fuller system.

 An impressive and complex man, Julius A. was an observer of the world whose thinking was beyond his time.
 He set the tone for the Foundation and charged us to do more.
-The Rippel Foundation today is focused on the long-term goal of transforming our health ecosystem through a three-part strategy that encompasses:
+Today, The Rippel Foundation knows that to achieve better health and contain costs, we must simultaneously improve population health and fundamentally redesign how we deliver care.
+We are focused on transforming our health ecosystem through a three-part strategy to seed innovations at the frontiers of this challenging work:

 We see the challenge as a system challenge, and the solution a system solution.
 In our place-based work, we acknowledge the power and importance of local culture and regional differences.
 As a result, our focus is on processes, lessons, and tools for local self-determination, not cookie-cutter solutions.
 In our research and development as well as our influence efforts, we are collaborating with our peer organizations and foundations, policy makers, corporations, and communities to develop and spread new answers to age-old problems.